DnD Random Character Generator

 Are the ability scores calculated correctly with racial bonuses?+

-Yes — all 16 races have their official 5e racial ability score bonuses programmed accurately.
+Yes.
+All 16 races have their official 5e racial ability score bonuses applied automatically.
 For example, Half-Orcs receive +2 STR and +1 CON, Tieflings get +2 CHA and +1 INT, and Humans get +1 to all six scores.
-The bonuses are applied automatically and displayed separately on the character sheet.

-HP follows the official 5e formula: maximum hit die at level 1 + Constitution modifier, then average hit die value + Constitution modifier for each additional level.
-A level 5 Barbarian with +3 CON would have: (12 + 3) + 4 × (7 + 3) = 55 HP.
+HP follows the official 5e formula: maximum hit die at level 1 plus Constitution modifier, then average hit die value plus Constitution modifier for each additional level.
+The generator runs this formula automatically for every class.

-4d6 Drop Lowest rolls four dice and removes the lowest — most variance, can produce high or low scores.
-Standard Array uses the fixed set 15/14/13/12/10/8 — perfectly balanced.
-Point Buy allocates 27 points across stats starting at 8, capped at 15 — controlled customization.
-All three are official Player's Handbook methods.
+4d6 Drop Lowest rolls four dice and removes the lowest for the most variance.
+Standard Array uses the fixed set 15/14/13/12/10/8 for perfect balance.
+Point Buy allocates 27 points across stats starting at 8, capped at 15.

-Yes — all 13 official 5e classes are included: Fighter, Wizard, Rogue, Cleric, Ranger, Paladin, Barbarian, Bard, Warlock, Sorcerer, Monk, Druid, and Artificer.
-Each has accurate hit dice, saving throw proficiencies, armor/weapon proficiencies, and core class features.
+Yes.
+All 13 classes are included: Fighter, Wizard, Rogue, Cleric, Ranger, Paladin, Barbarian, Bard, Warlock, Sorcerer, Monk, Druid, and Artificer, each with accurate hit dice, saving throws, and core features.

 Can I lock a specific race or class?+

-Yes — both Race and Class dropdowns let you select a specific option or leave it on 'Random'.
-This lets you explore combinations like 'all possible Tiefling classes' or 'all possible Barbarian races' while keeping one variable fixed.
+Yes.
+Both Race and Class dropdowns let you select a specific option or leave it on Random.
+This lets you explore all possible combinations with one variable fixed.